 - a) The ability to monitor and report disruptive behaviour will be incorporated into all staff training.
 A range of staff who regularly need to move about the site will be appointed the role of informal monitoring of buildings and visitors, to informally check security and visitor management issues.
 Staff will include: the people mover drivers, site maintenance workers and the guest and visitor services managers.
-A whole of site check will be conducted each night prior to the beginning of the night auditor's shift. - b) Security for visitors, cars and the site will be enhanced through the use of closed circuit digital security cameras which will monitor: vehicles in the front entry car park (CP1) - drivers seeking to enter the site through the boom gate entry; - visitors moving near the main beachfront fence line and the inscriptions rock face (Wharf Precinct).
+A whole of site check will be conducted each night prior to the beginning of the night auditor's shift. - b) Security for visitors, cars and the site will be enhanced through the use of closed circuit digital security cameras which will monitor: vehicles in the front entry car park (CP1) - venicles in the front entry car park (CPT) - drivers seeking to enter the site through the boom gate entry; - visitors moving near the main beachfront fence line and the inscriptions rock face (Wharf Precinct).